nng555/smoothness/README.md

-# Predicting OOD Generalization with Local Manifold Smoothness

-This is an implementation of our paper Predicting OOD Generalization with Local Manifold Smoothness.
 In order to calculate smoothness values, we require 3 files:
 - ID File: list of example IDs, where each ID corresponds to an augmented version of a particular example.
 For example, if example 0 was augmented 10 times, we expect 11 IDs of 0 in the ID file (one for the original example and 10 for the augmented examples)
 - Pred File: list of predictions for each example.
 Should be ints corresponding to the label.
 - Label File: list of true labels for each example.
 Should be ints correspoding to the label.